VulcanJS/vulcan-docs/source/tutorial-framework.md

 ## Going Further

-This is probably a good place to stop, but you can go further simply by going through the code of the `framework-demo` package.
+This is probably a good place to stop, but you can go further simply by going through the full code of the `framework-demo` package.
 In it, you'll see how to:

 - Create a resolver for single documents so you can load more data for a specific movie.
-- Add edit and remove mutations (and forms) so you can manage your list.
+- Add edit and remove mutations (along with their forms) so you can manage your list.
 - Use React helpers for quickly creating modal pop-ups.
 - Use permission checks to enforce fine-grained security throughout your app.
 - Define GraphQL “joins” in your schema to decorate objects with more data.